 This course emphasizes development of personal growth and a variety of leadership, agribusiness management, employability, communication, public speaking, and community service skills, through leadership activities, service learning, competitive events, and conferences held at the local, state and national level.
 Preparation of applications for various awards and degrees at the local, state, and national level will also be covered.
 Students are required to become "dues paying" members of the National FFA Organization.
 All students are required to develop, implement, and conduct a Supervised Agricultural Experience project.
 The SAE is a year-long project that involves receipt and expense records, labor records, project goal setting, project analysis, and budgeting.
 SAE projects may be selected from one of the following types: agricultural production, job placement, wildlife, research, entrepreneurship, or practicum skills.

-Prerequisite: Successful completion of an Agriculture course (or the Agricultural unit of Intro to Technology) or concurrent enrollment in an Agriculture course.
+Prerequisite: Successful completion of an Agricultural course or concurrent enrollment in an Agriculture course.

 891 - OACTEP - Homeland Security and Protective Services (CIP 43.9999)